jenkinsci/electricflow-plugin/README.md

 - Added support of folder credentials which now can be used within override credentials functionality
 - Fixed Upload Artifact when using agent
-- Improved integration of CloudBees CI and CD
+- Improved integration of CloudBees CI and CD/RO

 ## Version 1.1.21 (March 12, 2021)